Multi-objective Optimisation of Digital Circuits based on Cell Mapping in an Industrial EDA Flow: Experiment Setup

 \subsection{Multi-threads Running and Runtime}

-According to the computing resources and licenses, we manipulate all experiments in this work with running 24 MOEDA threads in parallel.
+According to the computing resources and licenses, we run all experiments in this work parallelly using 24 threads in an MOEDA run for evaluating individuals.

 The multi-objective approach requires a larger number of evaluations, which increases the runtime of the algorithm.
 The majority of runtime is spent on completing place and route in this case.
+This aims to achieve accurate metrics as close as possible to sign-off.
+Therefore, the runtime is not the primary concern in this work.

-However, due to the embarassingly parallel nature of the population-based approach, this can be overcome using high-performance computing (HPC) resources.
-In addition, the MOEDA algorithm delivers a set of trade-off solutions spanning the feasible design space in one go, rather than a single solution.
+However, due to the inherent parallelism of the population-based approach, this can be overcome using a larger number of licenses and high-performance computing (HPC) resources.
+In addition, the MOEDA algorithm feature is able to deliver a set of trade-off solutions spanning the feasible design space in one go, rather than a single, case-specific solution.
+In~\cite{hyun2019accurate}, the authors proposed ML techniques to improve the speed and accuracy of multi-objective design space exploration problems.
+We also see the most powerful solutions in the future when combining different methods appropriately at different levels and stages of the design hierarchy, i.e., ML + EA, but this is not the focus of this work.